MuddyBootsCode/react-apollo-dev/README.md

-# apollo-server-template
+# React-apollo-template
-Apollo Server Template Repo with Neo4j
+Create React App with Apollo Client 3

-This is a boilerplate repo for Apollo Server using apollo server express and set up to use neo4j-graphql-js.
+This is a boilerplate repo with Create React App and Apollo Client 3.